 If you are unable to wear them for the recommended time, be sure to inform your dentist.
 This is because there is a high chance that your teeth will move back to their original state.

-How does Invisalign help me know if my teen is wearing them faithfully?
+How will I know if my teen is wearing Invisalign regularly?

 As mentioned above, it is recommended that the aligners are worn for at least 22 hours a day.
 Since Invisalign aligners are removable, it can be very tempting for teens to remove them more often than they are supposed to be removed.